Heat Pumps Extend Their Lead Over Gas Furnaces in 2025

 What's Driving the Shift

-State incentives stack on top.
-California's TECH Clean program offers $3,000-4,000 per unit for gas-to-heat-pump conversions in existing homes.
-Combined with the federal credit, a homeowner's out-of-pocket on a $7,000 system can drop to $1,000-2,000.
+State incentives may still help.
+California's TECH Clean California program — administered by the CPUC — has offered $3,000-4,000 per unit for gas-to-heat-pump conversions in existing homes.
+Funding is limited and was fully reserved as of late 2025, so availability varies; check techcleanca.com for current status.
+Where state, utility, and (for 2025 installs) federal incentives stacked, a homeowner's out-of-pocket on a $7,000 system could drop to $1,000-2,000.

 Efficiency improvements.
 Variable-speed compressor heat pumps now hit SEER2 20+ for cooling and HSPF2 10+ for heating.
 Cold-climate models maintain rated capacity down to -15°F. The "heat pumps don't work in winter" objection died somewhere around 2022, but a lot of contractors haven't updated their pitch.